 Stress, sweating, nervousness… these are all common aspects of future fiancées-to-be when planning to buy the perfect diamond ring.
 “What if my partner does not like it?
 What if it is not shiny enough?”
-These are just some of the doubtful questions that enter the buyer’s mind as they tries to pick the perfect gem.
-They try to remember the 4 Cs and does everything to follow the pre-set rules.
+These are just some of the doubtful questions that enter the buyer’s mind as they try to pick the perfect gem.
+They try to remember the 4 Cs and do everything to follow the pre-set rules.

 Cut, Color, Clarity and Carat.
 These are the four Cs to be considered when making what could be the biggest, most important purchase of your life.
 However, before you decide on the diamond of her dreams, consider another (Big) C—The Certificate.

-Even though, the majority of diamonds look the same to the naked eye, only specific and high quality ones come with a certificate.
+Even though, the majority of diamonds look the same to the naked eye, only specific and high-quality ones come with a certificate.
 The certificate is basically a report that proves that all the other Cs are in place.
 It is a written document that guarantees the quality of the diamond.
 Because there are numerous evaluating agencies available to the public, the certificates vary based on the agency that issued the report.

 Various high-powered microscopes are used in special laboratories, where professional gemologists measure and study the symmetry, color, size and shape of specific diamonds.
 They also pay great attention to blemishes and polish.
 Once the professionals have determined all the different properties of a diamond, they can attach a report with an accurate description of the examination.